godotengine/godot-docs/tutorials/content/procedural_geometry/surfacetool.rst

 =====================

 The :ref:`SurfaceTool <doc_surfacetool>` provides a useful interface for constructing geometry.
-The interface is similar to the :ref:`ImmediateGeometry <class_immediategeometry>` node.
+The interface is similar to the :ref:`ImmediateGeometry <api:class_immediategeometry>` node.
 You set each per-vertex attribute (e.g. normal, uv, color) and then when you add a vertex it captures the attributes.